lynnpepin/reso/README.md

 ## Installation

-TODO -- Packages and Python version here.
+TODO -- I should list the packages and Python version here!

-Not how to Git Clone with depth.
-(This is because I included slides, etc.)
+It is recommended to run `git clone` with flag `--depth 1` since the examples, slides, etc. in this repository made it a bit heavy.

 ## Usage